Move Mundane to Make Magic

 250ml washed, chopped geranium leaves

-3. Remove pan from heat and add chopped leaves.
+3. Remove the pan from the heat and add the chopped leaves.

 4. Steep for up to an hour.
 Strain, decant into a pretty bottle, seal, refrigerate.